nathanhettige/daisyui-starterkit/README.md

 ## 🌼 Features
 * React 18 with TypeScript
 * Vite
-* DaisyUI & TailwindCSS
+* DaisyUI and TailwindCSS
 * Prettier and ESLint
 * React Query

-See [open issues](https://github.com/nathanhettige/starterkit/issues) for new features in development.
+See [open issues](https://github.com/nathanhettige/daisyui-boilerplate/issues) for new features in development.

 ## 🚀 Quick Start